edgeimpulse/expert-projects/accelerometer-and-activity-projects/bluetooth-fall-detection-arduino-nano-33.md

 ---
 description: >-
-  A client/server device to detect and analyze worker falls with Machine Learning
+  A client/server device to detect and analyze worker falls with machine learning and an Arduino Nano 33 BLE Sense.
 ---

 # Bluetooth Fall Detection